-Editor’s Note: The 2020 wildfire season impacted this location (primarily the North Fork below and above Detroit Lake) for an uncertain period.
+Editor’s Note: The 2020 wildfire season impacted this location (primarily in spots along the North Fork both below and above Detroit Lake) for an uncertain period.
 Check carefully before planning a fishing trip.

 The Santiam River system in Oregon’s mid-Willamette Valley offers a pleasant variety of salmon, steelhead and trout fishing options, especially during the spring and summer months.